On multidimensional infinite dihedral group extensions of Gibbs Markov maps: Introduction and summary of the main results

-Local central limit theorems (LCLT) for random walks (RW) on $D_\infty$ or $G_d= \mathbb{Z}/2\mathbb{Z}\ltimes_\phi \mathbb{Z}^d$ can be extracted from: RW on polynomial growth discrete groups treated in~\cite{Alexop} (under a finite support assumption for the measure on the group) or the general theory of random walks on virtually abelian groups~\cite{Woe}.
-These results apply to arbitrary (not necessarily symmetric) step distributions satisfying irreducibility, aperiodicity and finite second moment.
-LCLT for RW on $D_\infty$ has also been obtained in~\cite{Tan} on $D_\infty$, while looking at the class of affine Weyl groups.
+Local central limit theorems (LCLT) for random walks (RW) on $D_\infty$ or $G_d= \Z/2\Z\ltimes_\phi \Z^d$ under a second moment assumption (along with the aperiodicity) can be extracted from, for instance, RW on polynomial growth discrete groups treated in~\cite{Alexop} (under a finite support assumption for the measure on the group).
+LCLT for RW on $D_\infty$ has also been obtained in~\cite{Tan}, while looking at the class of affine Weyl groups.
 The LCLT for $D_\infty$ holds in~\cite{Tan} under certain assumptions: the measure $\nu$ has finite support with $\nu(e)>0$ where $e=(1,0)$ is the identity, and it is assumed that $\nu$ is symmetric (in the sense that $\nu(g)=\nu(g^{-1})$ for $g\in D_\infty$).
+It seems very likely that no symmetry assumption is necessary.
+Recurrence for $D_\infty$ with no symmetry, but a first moment assumption, has been obtained for instance in~\cite[Corollary 6]{Woe}.
+It seems very plausible that LCLT for RW on $G_d$ can be derived from other works, but we could not identify precise explicit results.

 We are interested in a mixing local limit theorem for the infinite dihedral group $D_\infty$ (along with $G_d$, $d\ge 1$) extension of Gibbs Markov maps.
 In this introductory section we present the main results in terms of $D_\infty$ extensions of Gibbs Markov maps and point to the generalizations for $G_d$, as obtained in this work.